Mark5900/Capa.PowerShell.Module/Documentation/Functions/Initialize-CapaSDK.md

 -**InstanceManagementPoint**

 Id of the instance management point.
+Sets the management point for the current SDK object.
+Use DefaultManagementPoint to set the management point for all SDK objects.
 | Name | Value |
 | ---- | ---- |
 | Type: | String |